CaysonHoward/python_login/Readme.txt

 Login not working:
     Make sure that the database has been created.
 It should be named login.db.
-If the database does excist you might need to delete it and re-run the program.
+If the database does exist you might need to delete it and re-run the program.

 Database not being found:
     Ensure that the database is in the same location as your code.
 A proper file